 A basic knowledge is required so you can use the internet, send emails, chat with your lecturers online, access course content and use common software.

 As a general rule, you will need access to Microsoft Office or equivalent, Adobe Acrobat Reader and Adobe Flash Player.
 You can access Office 0365 using MyTAFE SA.
 Some courses may require more specific software, but you will be advised by your lecturer if that’s the case.

 When you log into your TAFE SA Learn account, you will have access to IT-related information.
 Look for the ‘Student Orientation and Support’ section and choose ‘Get Connected” for information on email, One Drive and other systems you can use.

-If you need help, you can log an ICT help query, call the TAFE SA Infoline on 1800 882 661, or check ICT Support on the website.
+If you need help, you can log an ICT help query, call TAFE SA on 1800 882 661, or check ICT Support on the website.

 Library services are available online.